The NFL owners have just voted to basically remove the kickoff return as a play from the National Football League.

 Yes.

-And um it's just totally amazing when my daughters come home from school and tell me the things that go on.
+And it's just totally amazing when my daughters come home from school and tell me the things that go on.

-And in the summertime you see them wearing winter boots.
+And in the summertime, you see them wearing winter boots.

 And some of these girls that my daughters talk to me about, they have more makeup than any woman I've ever known that's had.

-Pardon me.
+Pardon me?

-Uh it doesn't worry me about my two.
+It doesn't worry me about my two.

-And the parents that are raising a lot of these kids.
+It worries me about the future of these kids today and the parents that are raising a lot of these kids.

-And they both know how much wrong things are being done in this country today, but when they go to school or with their friends, they keep their mouth shut because you know they these kids don't even want to talk about anything like that.
+But when they go to school or with their friends, they keep their mouths shut because these kids don't even want to talk about anything like that.

-They want to talk about boys.
+They want to talk about voice.

-It uh it really is.
+It really is.

 Why do we let them dress like that?

-And it's all about post-feminist mothers and why they let their women dress or girls, their daughters dress for sex, and that's putting it classy.
+And it's all about post-feminist mothers and why they let their women dress, or girls, their daughters dress for sex.

-So I have a details on that.
+So I have the details on that.

-And still lots of other stuff, too, so sit tight.
+And still lots of other stuff too, so sit tight.

 A way of life, in fact.

-Learn it, love it, live it.
+Learn it.

-You remember, I believe it was last week, shared with you some brilliance from the British historian Paul Johnson.
+Shared with you some brilliance from the British historian Paul Johnson.

-Umtellectuals put ideas before people.
+Intellectuals put ideas before people.

 And that's not right.